Conference Postponed to December 9-10, 2020:

 - What is the basic roadmap of things to accomplish when there are 100s of vendors?

 - If some vendors are not complying with a manager’s requirements, what steps should be taken with respect to obstructing vendors?
-What needs to be shown to the SEC to prove that a manger did its best to address a particular vendor’s practices?
+What needs to be shown to the SEC to prove that a manger did its best to address a vendor’s practices?

 Abrielle Ronsenthal, Managing Director, Chief Compliance Officer, TowerBrook Capital Partners, L.P.

 Clarifying what exactly can be charged back and how to effectively treat expenses as they occur